danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Logical not &mdash; `!expression`

 Placing a bang (exclamation point) in front of an expression reverses the logical sense of the expression.
-If the inner expression is the boolean value `false`, the outer expression's result is `true`.
-In all other cases, the outer expression's result is `false`.
+If the inner expression evaluates to any value (not void), the outer expression's result is void.
+If the inner expression evaluates to void, then the outer expression's result is the value `true`.

-**Future direction:** Samizdat may switch to a logic model where, for the purpose of conditionals, void means false, and non-void means true.
+**Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

 #### Bitwise complement &mdash; `!!!expression`